primordial-software-llc/gonzalez-art-foundation/SlideshowCreator/README.md

 # Slide Show Creator

+Now we wait patiently.
+It's so hard.
+I want to take the throttle off and just rip the site to shreds as though I were 100 simulataneous users, but I'm going to wait patiently for the next three days *if all goes well*.
+I should have enough images to keep me busy for a while in only a few hours.

 ## Background
 I received a 40" HD TV for my birthday and I'm not a huge fan of television.
 My apartment is bare.
 The art that I want to purchase is far too costly even with reproductions.
 I only have two true pictures of art.
 I want more!
 I want imagery of meaningful ideas that inspire me as I read and write; not *decorations* which merely fill up space.